gajanan-choudhary/gajanan-choudhary/README.md

 - ⚡ Fun fact: ...
 -->

+- I would love to hear from you by e-mail at gajanan@utexas.edu.
+- My plain-text CV is available in my GitHub repository, [gajanan-choudhary/CV-Resume-text](https://github.com/gajanan-choudhary/CV-Resume-text).
+- Ask me about how to optimize your Python software using C, C++, and Fortran functions with it.
+Also ask me about the Water Coupler.
+- I’m looking to collaborate on improving `htopy`, a software I created for automating generation of Python/ctypes wrappers of C and C++ software.
 - I’m currently working on wrapping C, C++, and Fortran software into Python (think: NumPy) for modernizing them and using them with Python's rich library ecosystem.
 For instance, I have wrapped a hurricane simulation HPC software, ADCIRC (Fortran), and a flood simulation software, GSSHA (C++), into Python to couple them together for simulation of compound floods from hurricanes, such as that observed during Hurricane Harvey (2017).
-- I’m looking to collaborate on improving `htopy`, a software I created for automating generation of Python/ctypes wrappers of C and C++ software.
-- Ask me about how to optimize your Python software using C, C++, and Fortran functions with it.
-Also ask me about the Water Coupler.
-- I would love to hear from you by e-mail at gajanan@utexas.edu
+- Fun fact: Somewhere in my genealogy (of PhD advisors) lie some of the greatest mathematicians that have ever lived -- Lagrange, Laplace, and Euler, to name a few.
+You can take a look at my math genealogy through the [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=261723).